 Yellow Flag Iris Control on Lake Owen

-Yellow iris is one of just two invasive plants present in Lake Owen.
-The other aquatic species is aquatic forget-me-not, another shoreline plant.
+Yellow iris is one of three invasive plants present in Lake Owen.
+The other aquatic species are aquatic forget-me-not and phragmites grass, both shoreline plants.
 Although it is a showy, flowering plant, we are working to remove it from our shorelines.
 A USFS fact sheet reports “it can form dense colonies and impenetrable thickets in fresh or brackish water displacing native species and altering habitat for animals.
 All parts of the plant are poisonous.”
 For more information on about this invasive species, go to: